 We can analogize these processes to the dilution of medicine for profit by corrupt testing laboratories and commercial interests in the developing world.
 This is a common problem in global medical care.
 In the world of knowledge exports, we can hypothesize that corruptions occur both as a result of selective retention of ideologically harmonious findings and of simple corner-cutting and profiteering.
-Academic knowledge exported into political and religious institutions may be particularly prone to selective retention on ideological grounds, while academic knowledge exported into industry may be particularly prone to cost-saving corruptions.
+Academic knowledge exported into political and religious institutions may be particularly prone to selective retention on ideological grounds, while academic knowledge exported into industry may be particularly prone to cost-saving corruption.

 Failed Exchanges.
 Failed exchanges occur when one side of a potential exchange relationship determines that its priorities or interests will be harmed through the adoption of a new knowledge structure.
 Foundational beliefs linked to prerogatives of the powerful are a frequent source of failed exchanges.
 Disagreement within the community of experts can contribute significantly to failed exchanges, because dissenting views provide resources for opponents.
 The history of social indicators in the United States, led from the beginning by academic social scientists, illustrates these sources of failed exchanges.
-The social indicators movement started in the United States during the Depression Era, but it never achieved institutionalization as an element of governmental policy (Cobb & Rixford 1998; Innes 1989).
-This stands in contrast to the acceptance of social indicators in Europe and the developing world (Noll & Zipf 1994).
-In the United States, the social indicators movement was plagued by methodological issues and a proliferation of parameters of interest to investigators (Cobb & Rixford 1998).
-A proposal for a Council of Social Advisors and annual reports of social indicators, analogous to the Council of Economic Advisors, was opposed by the Reagan Administration, and have not gained traction at the national level in the United States since that time (ibid.).
+The social indicators movement started in the United States during the Depression era, but it never achieved institutionalization as an element of governmental policy (Cobb and Rixford 1998; Innes 1989).
+This stands in contrast to the acceptance of social indicators in Europe and in the developing world (Noll and Zipf 1994).
+In the United States, the social indicators movement was plagued by methodological issues and a proliferation of parameters of interest to investigators (Cobb and Rixford 1998).
+A proposal for a Council of Social Advisors and annual reports of social indicators, analogous to the Council of Economic Advisors, were opposed by the Reagan administration, and have not gained traction at the national level in the United States since that time (Cobb and Rixford 1998).

 Failed exchanges also occur when university researchers propose knowledge structures that are misaligned with fundamental institutional purposes as perceived by gatekeepers.
 The theory of multiple intelligence provides an apt example.
-At the end of the 20th century, buoyed by popular and scholarly skepticism, the academic psychologists Howard Gardner (1983) and Robert Sternberg (1985) developed theories of “multiple intelligences.”
-These new theories were both critiques of existing knowledge structures focusing on a single dimension of intelligence and attempted efforts to refine them.
-Both attempted to justify the theories on empirical grounds.
+At the end of the twentieth century, buoyed by popular and scholarly skepticism, the academic psychologists Howard Gardner (1983) and Robert Sternberg (1985) developed theories of “multiple intelligences.”
+These new theories were both critiques of existing knowledge structures focusing on a single dimension of intelligence, and attempted efforts to refine them.
+Both psychologists attempted to justify the theories on empirical grounds.
 However, these alternative conceptualizations could not gain traction either in public schools or with college admissions offices.
 Public schools were under increasing pressure to reduce tracking and to show learning gains for all students (Mehta 2013).
-The leading college admissions offices remained focused on academic aptitudes (albeit with consideration given to legacies, athletes, and minorities, among others) (Soares 2007; Stevens 2007), presumably reflecting the primary purpose of the institution, the identification and development of the cognitively talented.
-In retrospect, this indifference to conceptions of multiple intelligences is impressive, given that these broader conceptions might have resulted in more diversified classes — a goal that was actively pursued by selective colleges and universities during the period.
+The leading college admissions offices remained focused on academic aptitudes and major accomplishments, presumably reflecting the primary purpose of the institution: the identification and development of cognitively talented and highly motivated students.
+In retrospect, this indifference to conceptions of multiple intelligences is impressive, given that these broader conceptions might have resulted in more diversified classes — a goal actively pursued by selective colleges and universities during the period.
 Perceptions of fit and utility may also have played a role.
 If tests based on multiple intelligence could have been proven to produce outstanding entering classes, at reasonable cost and without greatly complicating the admissions process, they would likely have received more attention from universities and the testing industry than they ultimately received.